-The Registrar or a court can only change an assessment if 1 or more of 10 listed reasons (see 2.6.2) is established in the special circumstances of the case (sections 98C and 117(2)).
-If 1 of the reasons for a change of assessment is established, the Registrar or a court must also consider whether changing the assessment would be 'just and equitable' (2.6.17) and 'otherwise proper' (2.6.18) (sections 98C(1) and 117(1)).
+The Registrar or a court can only change an assessment if one or more of 10 listed reasons (2.6.2) is established in the special circumstances of the case (sections 98C and 117(2)).
+If one of the reasons for a change of assessment is established, the Registrar or a court must also consider whether changing the assessment would be 'just and equitable' (2.6.17) and 'otherwise proper' (2.6.18) (sections 98C(1) and 117(1)).

 Change of assessment application from either parent or a non-parent carer

 If a person thinks that they have special circumstances that make their child support assessment unfair, they can apply to the Registrar for a change to their assessment (section 98B).

 A change of assessment application must be made in writing (section 98D).
 A person can make a change of assessment application by completing Application to change your assessment - special circumstances.
-The form lists the 10 reasons (see 2.6.2) that a person can use to make an application for a change of assessment.
+The form lists the 10 reasons (2.6.2) that a person can use to make an application for a change of assessment.
 The form can be lodged by mail, in person, by facsimile, or via online services as a signed and scanned copy.
 In order to make a valid change of assessment application, the person must complete and sign the form.

 Period for which the assessment can be changed

 The Registrar can prospectively change the child support assessment and may also make a determination changing the assessment for up to 18 months prior to the date upon which the person lodges their change of assessment application with Services Australia (section 98S(3B)(a)).